On the Run Again

 27Jacob came to his father Isaac at Mamre of Kiriath-arba (that is, Hebron), where Abraham and Isaac had sojourned.28Now the days of Isaac were one hundred and eighty years.
 29Isaac breathed his last and died and was gathered to his people, an old man of ripe age; and his sons Esau and Jacob buried him. - Vs. 27-29

-And so Jacob (now Israel) finally comes home to his father Isaac.
-The writer mentions Isaac's death in this passage but in reality happened later on.
-In any event Isaac is buried by his two sons who are in fellowship with each other.
-He is buried in the same place as his wife Rebekah and his father Abraham and his mother Sarah.
+Jacob (now Israel) finally comes home to his father, Isaac.
+The writer mentions Isaac's death in this passage but in reality this happened later on.
+In any event, Isaac is buried by his two sons who are in fellowship with each other.
+He is buried in the same place as his wife, Rebekah, his father, Abraham, and his mother, Sarah.

 Esau's descendants – 36:1-43

 Chapter 36 lists the descendants of Esau in one complete section.
-There is no description of his life or times but simply a record of his sons, daughters and location of his descendants.
+There is no description of his life or times but simply a record of his sons, daughters, and the location of his descendants.

-The Edomites as they were called were a mixture of his descendants and the Canaanite people thus lived around him.
-This record is given to show the separate development of Esau's family line from Jacob's who had the promise.
+The Edomites, as they were called, were a mixture of his descendants and the Canaanite people that lived around him.
+This record is given to show the separate development of Esau's family line from Jacob's descendants who had the promise.